Learn all there is to know about what Takt time is, how to define it, and how it is different than cycle time and lead time.

 Takt time is the rate at which you need to complete a product to meet customer demand.
 For example, if you receive a new product order every 4 hours, your team needs to finish a product in 4 hours or less to meet demand.

 Takt time is your sell rate and can easily be categorized as the heartbeat of your work process.
 It allows you to optimize your capacity in the most appropriate way to meet demand without keeping too much inventory in reserve.

 The term originates from the German word “takt”, which means a beat or a pulse.
 Takt time was first used as a metric in the 1930s in Germany for airplane manufacturing.
 Twenty years later, it contributed significantly to Toyota's rise from a small Japanese carmaker to the largest automobile company in the world.

 To define takt time, you need to divide the production time available by customer demand.

 In order to receive an accurate result using this takt time formula, you should put both the production time available and the customer demand into frames.

 We advise you to include only the time your team will be actively working on creating value for your customers.
 This means that you should exclude breaks, scheduled maintenances, and shift changeovers (if there are any).

-In order to visualize this, let’s calculate the takt time for an imaginary company developing 3D printing machinery.
-The work week is five-days long and the company operates in a single nine-hour shift that includes a lunch hour break that lasts 60 minutes and two 15 minute breaks in the morning and the afternoon.
+To visualize this, let’s calculate the takt time for an imaginary company developing 3D printing machinery.
+The workweek is five-days long, and the company operates in a single nine-hour shift that includes a lunch hour break that lasts 60 minutes and two 15 minute breaks in the morning and the afternoon.
 The company receives orders for 10 machines per week on average.